williamthorsen/git-recon/README.md

 ### Manual installation

-1. Clone the repo or download the configuration file.
+1. Clone the repo or download the aliases file.
-2. Add a directive to your `~/.gitconfig` file to include the configuration file:
+2. Add a directive to your `~/.gitconfig` file to include the aliases file:

 ```ini
 [include]